dorukeray/outstor/README.md

 ### Here is a sample :

-> [Warning!]
-This library is still under development.
-Please wait for us to finish it up!]
+> **Warning!** This library is still under development.
+Please wait till we release the stable 1.0 version.

 ## Author